Infantry Weapons

 Soviet Union

-Introduced during the Second World War and retained in post-Soviet mine stocks
+Second World War-era Soviet design retained in post-Soviet and Cold War mine stocks

 Specifications